Premedical Students

 Solid preparation: Students who have completed only one year of high school chemistry or those with an AP score below 5 are advised to enroll in CHEM 2070 and CHEM 2071 and CHEM 2080 and CHEM 2081 (Fall and Spring), which cover General Chemistry.
 These courses fulfill the Introductory Chemistry requirement for most medical and veterinary programs.
 Students planning to major in Chemistry may choose to take either the CHEM 2070+2071 and CHEM 2080+2081 sequence or CHEM 2150.
 Engineers requiring a two-semester sequence should enroll in CHEM 2090+2091 and CHEM 2080+2081.

-Minimal or insufficient preparation: Students who have not previously completed a chemistry course or possess a limited background in the subject may consider enrolling in CHEM 1560+1561 and CHEM 2080+2081.
-However, CHEM 2070+2071 remains a suitable option for those planning to progress to CHEM 2080+2081.
-It is important to note that CHEM 1560+1561 is not recommended for premedical or pre-veterinary students, and students who have earned AP credit in chemistry should refrain from enrolling in CHEM 1560+1561.
+Minimal or insufficient preparation: Students who have not previously completed a chemistry course or possess a limited background in the subject may consider taking CHEM 1560+1561 and CHEM 2080+2081 as an introductory chemistry sequence.
+However, CHEM 2070+2071 remains a more suitable option for those planning to progress to CHEM 2080+2081.
+CHEM 1560+1561 is not recommended for premedical or pre-veterinary students, or students who have earned AP credit in chemistry.